-1st Semester Credits ECE 1000 Introduction To Early Childhood Education.
-3 ECE 1027 Child, Family, School & Community (Fall only) 3 PSY 2001 Child Growth and Development 3 Year Total: 9 2nd Semester Credits 2nd Semester ECE 1005 Health, Safety and Nutrition (Spring only) Credits 3 Credits 3 3 ECE 1005 Health, Safety and Nutrition (Spring only) Credits 3 3 3 ECE 1005 Health, Safety and Nutrition (Spring only) ECE 2005 The Exceptional Learner Credits 3 3 3 9
+1st Semester Credits

+ECE 1000 Introduction To Early Childhood Education.
+3

+ECE 1027 Child, Family, School & Community (Fall only) 3

+PSY 2001 Child Growth and Development 3

+Year Total: 9

+2nd Semester Credits

+ECE 1005 Health, Safety and Nutrition (Spring only) 3

+ECE 2005 The Exceptional Learner 3

+ECE 2202 Curriculum Programming (Spring only) 3

+Year Total: 9

+Total Credit Hours: 18

 Students intending to transfer to a 4-year baccalaureate program must consult with an IVCC Counselor.
 The transfer schools' general education requirements vary, and may affect a candidate's program enrollment or recognition as an Early Childhood Education major.
 The passage of the TAP, ACT plus Writing, SAT, or other assessments is required for admission to most ECE majors.
+Students must earn a C or above in all courses.